-- Close Your Eyes- Start by breathing in slow and deep with your eyes closed, using your entire body, you want to fill your stomach first and your chest second, and you want to breath slowly both in and out.
+- Close your eyes- Start by breathing in slow and deep with your eyes closed, using your entire body, you want to fill your stomach first and your chest second, and you want to breath slowly both in and out.
 When you have filled up your lungs, hold for a few seconds before you exhale.
-Breathe in through your nose and breathe out perhaps out through your lips, almost like you’re whistling.
-It’s a good idea to practice this type of breathing for a while to get used to it before moving onward.
-Once you feel your breathing is under control, move forward to get on with what you need to do.
+Breathe in through your nose and breathe out perhaps out through your lips, blowing out the stress and tension.

-- Count Backwards- Slowly count backwards from ten to one.
+- Count backwards- Slowly count backwards on the out breath from 18 to one.
 You can do this in your mind, or you can do this out loud.
 Start over every time you reach one.
 Remember, slow, measured breathing is important.
-If you count slowly, you’ll be able to breathe at a better pace.
 Repeat this until you feel your mind is focusing less on your stressful thoughts.

-- Focus on Your Body -Try to concentrate on the way your body feels right now.
+- Focus on your body -Concentrate on the way your body feels right now.
 Notice the areas of your body that are tense and direct the breath there , see if you can do this through every part of the body.
-You should feel yourself beginning to be less tense and that your muscles can let go, almost as if your entire body has gone limp and boneless and is now just floppy.
-If it helps, try to imagine yourself feeling heavy, warm, and tingly.
-Or heavy, as though your tense muscles are no longer holding you up.
+You should feel yourself beginning to be less tense and that your muscles can let go.
+As if your entire body has gone limp and boneless and is now just floppy and if it helps, try to imagine yourself feeling heavy, warm, and tingly as though your tense muscles are no longer holding you up.
 Remember to relax your face and eyes and jaw and just breathe into the whole body for 6-10 breaths.